Search Warrants

 The application for the search warrant must particularly describe the place to be searched and the person and thing to be seized.

-The judge must find that probable cause exists for the issuance of the search warrant.
+The judge must find probable cause for the issuance of the search warrant.
 The grounds for the issuance of a search warrant include:

-• When the laws in relation to cruelty to animals, as provided in ch.
+- When the laws concerning cruelty to animals, as provided in ch.
 828, F.S., have been or are violated in any particular building or place; or

-A search warrant may also be issued for the search for and seizure of “any papers or documents used as a means of or in aid of the commission of any offense against the laws of the state.”
+A search warrant may also be issued to search for and seize “any papers or documents used as a means of or in aid of the commission of any offense against the laws of the state.”
 See Section 933.18, F.S.

 Execution of a Search Warrant in a Private Dwelling

-The grounds for the issuance of a search warrant are limited when it comes to a private dwelling.
-In fact, a search warrant may not be issued for a private dwelling under ch.
+The grounds for issuing a search warrant for a private dwelling are limited.
+A search warrant may not be issued for a private dwelling under ch.
 933, F.S., or any other law of the state unless the search warrant is being used for:

 relevant to proving said felony has been committed, is contained therein.